geersch/nestjs-getting-started/docs/05-authentication.md

 export class AuthenticationModule {}
 ```

-Last, but not least, we must provide an endpoint via which users can signin.
+Last, but not least, we must provide an endpoint via which users can sign in.
 Let's add an authentication controller for this purpose.

 ```sh
 nest g co authentication authentication --flat --no-spec
 ```

 Implementing the authentication controller is straightforward.
-First let's add a DTO which we can bind to the request's body which contains the user's username and password.
+First, let's add a DTO which we can bind to the request's body which contains the user's username and password.
 Create a new folder `dtos` within the authentication module and add a file called `signin-request.dto.ts` to it.
 Add the following code to it.

 ```ts
 import { ApiProperty } from '@nestjs/swagger';